 Low emotional intelligence is one of the biggest causes of conflict in the workplace and in people's personal lives.
 Organisations that employ staff with higher levels of EQ have a distinct advantage because there is less conflict and more cooperation among them.

-The good news is that emotional intelligence can be learned, and transferred to others, especially by leaders such as HR Managers with high EQ who lead by example.
+The good news is that emotional intelligence can be learned and transferred to others.